 Complexity – The increased complexity and, often, harder to read code increases the cost of ownership for the system.

 Internet Explorer – The IE6 browser became famous for being slow and not keeping with the times.
 Nearly all vendors have dropped Internet Explorer through version 9 as a result.
-Microsoft is even abandoning Internet Explorer in favor of their new browser “Spartan” which holds no allegiance to past applications.
+Microsoft is even abandoning Internet Explorer in favor of their new browser, “Spartan,” which holds no allegiance to past applications.

 Solution

 Abandon the philosophy of protecting existing interfaces.
 Break every interface that does not reflect the current reality.
-This can only be done softly by adoption a DevOps build process with Continuous Delivery.
+This can only be done softly by adoption of a DevOps build process with Continuous Delivery.
 The Mashup, because of Angular, is uniquely suited for testability within a build process.

 No technical leadership

-Lack of technical leadership will create the scenario where to many technologies exist to support.
-As a result team knowledge becomes shallow and developers become paralyzed.
-Without leadership a team cannot where to spend its most precious resource, time.
+Lack of technical leadership will create the scenario where too many technologies exist to support.
+As a result, team knowledge becomes shallow and developers become paralyzed.
+Without leadership, a team cannot decide where to spend its most precious resource, time.

 Example